RSchwan/com.rolandschwan.iconlabel/README.md

 * Refer to icons by their [name](http://fortawesome.github.io/Font-Awesome/icons/).
 * Label can be mixed with icons and normal text.
 * It can be styled like a normal label.
-* Script to automatically update the font file and cheatsheet.
+* Script to automatically download the font file and generate the cheatsheet.

 ## Quick Start [![gitTio](http://gitt.io/badge.png)](http://gitt.io/component/com.rolandschwan.iconlabel)